Medic1111/M11-STUDIO-REDUX/README.md

 State management with React-Redux and Redux-Toolkit

-Real-time chat via sockets for Costumer Services
+Real-time chat via sockets for Customer Services

 ## Compromises: